Wacky Spa Treatments that Might be Downright Dangerous

-FINE PRINT: OB/GYN and blogger Jen Gunter slammed the V-Steam on her blog, writing that the purported benefits are bunk and the treatment could tinker with the balance of beneficial bacteria that are crucial to vaginal health and also trigger allergic reactions.
-For optimal vaginal relaxation she recommends a good orgasm.
+FINE PRINT: OB/GYN and blogger Jen Gunter slammed the V-Steam on her blog, writing that the purported benefits are bunk and the treatment could tinker with the balance of beneficial bacteria that are crucial to your health and also trigger allergic reactions.
+For optimal "down there" relaxation she recommends a good org*sm.

 I'm 99.9 percent sure the expression "bad hair day" was invented by an advertising agency for a shampoo company.
 There is approximately one person who has long, straight, shiny frizz-free hair, especially during the summer.
 Yet we agonize over our hair, torturing it with irons and curlers and chemicals.
 The Brazilian Blowout, a straightening process that involves an application of liquid keratin followed by an intense blowout or flat iron, is touted as "life changing" and "transformative."
 Instagram and Pinterest are loaded with before and after snaps of this haircare holy grail.
 However, before you make an appointment at your local salon, be aware that the toxin formaldehyde is a byproduct of the treatment.